Hi,

 We feel overwhelmed because we’re doing the opposite of easeful work.

-When you invest your limited time into the highest-ROI growth path, you get exponentially more in return.
+When you invest your limited time into the highest-ROE growth path, you get exponentially more in return.
 That return creates space in your life, which creates more money, which gives you more energy, which gives you more breathing room.

 Then, you can then reinvest that space into creating even more space.